PabloRuizCuevas/ztask/readme.md

 This project helps to log task in zoho.

 ## installation:
-install python and requirements:
+install python3 and requirements from requirements.txt:

-set the alias in your bash aliases: alias ztask='python3 ztask.py'
+set the alias in your bash aliases: alias ztask='python3 /your_ztask_path/ztask.py'

 ## usage:

-ztask as it should be is a terminal user interface.
+ztask, as it should be, is a terminal user interface can be run with:

+python3 ztask.py (in the path)

+Or using an alias "ztask":

 ztask : for seeing a task list ztask all_task : shows all the task even closed ones ztask log number_of_task 'date' hh:mm : log the task in zoho

-ztask date suports natural language such as: 'today', 'yesrday' etc
+ztask date suports natural language such as: 'today', 'yesterday' etc

 ## examples: